Kan-Etsu Tunnel

 The Kan-Etsu Tunnel (関越トンネル, Kan'etsu Tonneru) is a tunnel on the Kan-Etsu Expressway in Japan that runs through Mt.
 Tanigawa from Minakami, Gunma to Yuzawa, Niigata.
 The northern tube was opened in 1985 and the southern tube was opened in 1991.
+The older one is used as a tunnel towards Niigata and the newer is towards Gunma.